johnfkraus/react-lightbox-photo-album/README.md

 Prerequisites:

 - A Surge.sh account and domain (see Surge.sh for details).
-- A Github.com repository for this project.
+- A GitHub.com repository for this project.

-In your Github repository, under Settings > Secrets and variables > Repository secrets, configure the following Repository secrets:
+In your GitHub repository, under Settings > Secrets and variables > Repository secrets, configure the following Repository secrets:

 SURGE_DOMAIN <br>
 SURGE_TOKEN

-Using the following commands, commit the code to the main branch in your Github repository to trigger the .github/workflows/deploy.yml script.
+Using the following commands, commit the code to the main branch in your GitHub repository to trigger the .github/workflows/deploy.yml script.
 ```shell
 git add .
 git commit -m 'your commit message'